seaneshbaugh/dotfiles/README.md

 # dotfiles

 My dotfiles to set up my environment.
-I mostly use OSX but these should generally work anywhere.
+I mostly use OSX but these should generally work anywhere with a little modification.

 You should probably make your own.